Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Capital Gains Tax

 When selling property, capital gains tax applies to the profit.
-As of 2026, the rate is typically 20% for properties held less than five years, with reductions for longer holding periods.
+The rate is typically 20% for properties held less than five years, with reductions for longer holding periods.
 Proper documentation of purchase and improvement costs helps minimize tax liability.

 Practical Considerations for Foreign Buyers